These two complementary paradigms, rather than object-orientation, could be the future of game development.

 - Elm-style (use the EntityDispatcher<_, _, _> type, Omnipresent = true)

-Depending on the tier of the Entity, different numbers of them can be used before soaking the CPU –
+Depending on the tier of the Entity, different numbers of them can be changing every frame before soaking the CPU –

 - Optimized => 20,000* On-Screen

-As you can see, you can get a lot of scalability if you’re willing to dial back some declarativity.
+As you can see, you can get additional scalability if you’re willing to dial back declarativity.
 And since most types of Entities won’t need scalability beyond the hundreds, you can stick with Elm-style Entities by default.
 If you need a bunch of bullets flying around the screen, you can use the default Cullable configuration.
 If you’re going for bullets on the scale of a bullet-hell shooter, you can opt for the Optimized configuration.

-What about bleeding edge games where you have certain game elements on screen that number in the multiple 100,000’s?
-Well, that’s where you have to eschew Nu’s normal path of programming and embrace the data-oriented style – https://github.com/bryanedds/Nu/blob/master/Nu/Nu/Ecs.fs.
+What about bleeding edge games where you have certain game elements on screen that number in the many 10,000s or 100,000’s?
+Well, that’s where you have to eschew Nu’s normal path of programming and embrace the data-oriented style – https://github.com/bryanedds/Nu/blob/master/Nu/Nu/Ecs/Ecs.fs.
 Even if you were using an object-oriented system, you would still need to duck out to an array-based approach like an ECS to get to the next level of scalability.

 4. Data-Oriented / ECS => 100,000+

 In my view, game engines of the future will use a mixture of functional programming and data-oriented design.
 Object-orientation will take a back seat to these emerging paradigms, it having only succeeded in giving us the worst of both worlds — insufficient abstraction and inefficient performance.

 By using both functional programming and data-oriented design in games, we will aim to get the best of both worlds!